 This program provides an in-depth study of the spoken and written language and prepares students to use the chosen language as a career skill.
 The courses are designed to emphasize acquisition of competency sufficient to communicate orally and in writing with a native speaker of the target language on a professional or work-related basis.
 TCC instructional methods infuse technology into the learning process, which increases access to resources for the language.
 Graduates find a variety of positions with government or social organizations and firms involved with speakers of the target language (translating, interpreting, investments, accounting, banking, education, publishing, manufacturing, sales, service, and travel).

 Degree Awarded: Certificate of Achievement

 French 18 hours

 FREN 1103 French I

 FREN 1213 French II

 FREN 1313 French III

 FREN 1413 French IV

 FREN 2113 Intermediate French I

 FREN 2213 Intermediate French II

 Controlled Electives 7 hours

 FREN 1001 French for Communication I

 FREN 1031 French Pronunciation

 FREN 1201 French for Communication II

 FREN 1301 French for Communication III

 FREN 1401 French for Communication IV

-FREN 2033 French Literature in Translation

-FREN 2041 French - Introduction to the Arts
+^FREN 2041 French - Introduction to the Arts

-FREN 2071 French History and Geography Introduction
+^FREN 2071 French History and Geography Introduction

 FREN 2121 Intermediate French Communication

 FREN 2143 French Civilization and Culture

 FREN 2263 Intermediate French Literature

 FREN 2320 International Work and/or Study Seminar

 FREN 2330 International Seminar and/or Field Studies

 FREN 2413 French Translating

-FREN 2421 French Culture Comparisons
+^FREN 2421 French Culture Comparisons

 FREN 2433 French Cinema and Conversations

 FREN 2523 Intermediate French Grammar and Composition

 FREN 2533 Advanced French Conversation

-NOTE: One alternate language, 1-3 credit hours, may be substituted if necessary to complete the required total credit hours for Controlled Electives.
-Select from Arabic, Chinese, German, Greek, Hebrew, Italian, Japanese, Latin, Portuguese, Russian or Spanish.

 Total Credit Hours: 25

+Course has prerequisite (See course description section of catalog).
+To receive an A.A. or A.S.
+Degree, students must demonstrate computer proficiency.

+NOTE: At least four hours of the controlled electives must be courses taught in French.
+English based courses may only count for three hours toward the degree.